• Kracker Archive

 In 1942 he married Elsie May Duckham at Redruth Cornwall: their son Alan P. Coates was born the following year.

-In the London Gazette of 1 January 1943 it was promulgated that P/O. Alan Edward Coates had been Mentioned in Despatches.
+In the London Gazette of 1 January 1943 it was promulgated that P/O. Alan Edward Coates had been Mentioned in Dispatches.

 (2) Sgt.
-Alexander Bridges Coburn (Cockburn) (shown right) was born on 26 July 1915 at Hairini, Tauranga, Bay of Plenty, New Zealand the son of George Cockburn and Elspeth Cockburn later of Mount Albert, Auckland.
+Alexander Bridges Coburn (Cockburn) was born on 26 July 1915 at Hairini, Tauranga, Bay of Plenty, New Zealand the son of George B. Cockburn and Elspeth Cockburn later of Mount Albert, Auckland.
 Alexander Cockburn chose to use the variant of his surname i.e. Coburn, during his service in the RNZAF.
-Prior to joining the air force he was a Credit Manager.

 In June 1939 he married Veronica Sheahan.

 (3) Fl/Sgt.
 Herbert Arthur Roberts was born in 1922 at Leicester the son of Herbert Edward Roberts and Nellie Frances Roberts nee Leaney .
 He had three siblings: Frances K. Roberts born 1924, Edward L. Roberts born 1926 and Stella J. Roberts born 1933.
-Herbert Edward Roberts died in 1937 and in 1939 Nellie Frances Roberts lived with three closed persons (probably three of her children) at 19 Bradfield Close Leicester.
+Herbert Edward Roberts died in 1937 and in 1939 Nellie Frances Roberts lived with three persons who's records are closed (probably three of her children) at 19 Bradfield Close Leicester.

 (4) Fl/Sgt.
 William Harvey was born on 20 March 1917 at Cowdenbeath, Fife, Scotland the son of Gordon Harvey (a Miner) and Mary Ann Harvey nee Gairns.
 The family lived at 13 David Street, Buckhaven, Fife.